OpenVPN/openvpn3-linux/docs/man/openvpn3-autoload.8.rst

 OPTIONS
 =======

--h, --help           Prints usage infromation and exits.
+-h, --help           Prints usage information and exits.
 --directory DIR      Required.
 Directory to look for configuration
                      profiles
 --ignore-autostart   Optional.
 Do not automatically start any VPN sessions